isacarnekvist/isacarnekvist.github.io/_posts/2017-06-02-variational-prediction.markdown

 ![PGM]({{ site.url }}/assets/model_prediction_pgm.svg)

-In our case, the $$X$$ can be seen as an initial state and action, $$Z$$ as some latent stochastic variable that depends on the state we're in along with what action we take.
-Inuitively, it makes sense that the stochasticity in an environment depends on where you are, and what you do.
-The variable $$Y$$ is the successor state coming from and performing the joint state and action
+In our case, the $$X$$ can be seen as the concatenation of an initial state and action, $$Z$$ as some latent stochastic variable that depends on the state we're in along with what action we take.
+Inuitively, it makes sense that the level of stochasticity varies in an environment depending on where you are, and what you do.
+The variable $$Y$$ is the successor state.
-$$X$$.
 What we want to maximize is:

 $$
 \begin{align*}